Harry Secombe: A Wonderful Tenor, Comedian, Actor, and Author

 Harry continued to remain popular as the years passed.
 Religion remained important to him and in later life he took part in religious shows.

-In Highway, Harry explored the United Kingdom, interviewed people, discussed subjects with a spiritual or religious theme, and sang hymns.
-There was an emphasis on interviewing people with problems who had experienced help from their religious faith.
-The show ran from 1983 to 1993 and was very popular with viewers.
+In ITV's Highway, Harry explored the United Kingdom, interviewed people, discussed subjects with a spiritual or religious theme, and sang hymns.
+The show emphasized interviewing people with problems who had experienced help from their religious faith.
+It ran from 1983 to 1993 and was very popular with viewers.
 Making the series became a way of life for Harry.

-After Highway ended, Harry became the presenter in another popular TV show called Songs of Praise.
+After Highway ended, Harry became the presenter in another popular TV show for the BBC called Songs of Praise.
 In this show, choirs, choral groups, and individuals sang hymns.
 The series still runs today, although the format has changed over the years.
 Harry retired from performing in 1999.

 Unfortunately, Harry developed several health problems in later life.
 He suffered from diabetes.
 In 1980 he experienced peritonitis, which caused him to lose a dramatic amount of weight.
 In 1997 he experienced a stroke.
 In 1998, he was diagnosed with prostate cancer.
 Then in 1999 he experienced a second stroke.
-He died on April 11th 2001 at the age of 79, from prostate cancer.
+He died on April 11th 2001 at the age of 79.
+The cause of death was prostate cancer.